pimterry/dev-bot-tool/README.md

 This is a command line tool to manage your DevBots, so you can run them locally, host them for free (typically) on AWS Lambda, and generally get things done.

 Take a look at [DevBot](https://github.com/pimterry/dev-bot) for more info on how to build bots themselves.
-For the rest of this readme, I'm going to assume you're totally on that, you've got at least the start of a bot ready and waiting.
+For the rest of this readme, I'm going to assume you're totally on that, and you've got at least the start of a bot ready and waiting.

 ## Getting Started

-First up, get a bot ready, and then install the DevBot tool:
+With your bot ready, install the DevBot tool:

 ```javascript
 npm install --save-dev dev-bot-tool
 ```

-Note that with the above, you don't automatically have `dev-bot` in your path.
-You can install it globally to do that, but typically instead I install it locally in my bots, and run the commands below from NPM scripts (which automatically include `./node_modules/bin`, where the DevBot CLI tool lives, in their path) with the relevant arguments pre-prepared.
+Note that this doesn't automatically put `dev-bot` in your PATH.
+You can install it globally to do that, but typically instead I install it locally in my bots, and run the commands below from NPM scripts (which automatically include `./node_modules/bin`, where a locally installed DevBot CLI tool lives, in their PATH) with the relevant arguments pre-prepared.

 Check out JokeBot's [package.json](https://github.com/jokebot/jokebot/blob/master/package.json) for an example of this all put together.